dennisk28/SmartETL/README.md

 4. Fixed a bug in PrefixTerm and PostfixTerm which didn't have initialize methods
 5. Removed square bracket for variables
 6. Changed function delimiter from ; to ,

+2015/3/21

+1. Formula tag is supported now
+2. Two new tools are created.
+GenJobDef can generate job definition xml from an excel spreasheet.
+GrammarCheck can find out grammar errors in Excel mapping formulas.